 Understanding Eating Disorders

-Eating Disorders are a complex psychiatric condition that causes unhealthy eating habits and progressively worsen physical health consequences that can potentially be fatal.
+Eating Disorders are a complex psychiatric condition that cause unhealthy eating habits and progressively worsen physical health consequences that can potentially be fatal.
 The illness creates disturbances in food intake, body weight, and shape.
 It can affect anyone, regardless of gender, age, or race, and should not be taken lightly.
-This disease has severe consequences on a person’s health, productivity, and relationships.
+These disorders have severe consequences on a person’s health, productivity, and relationships.

-More than 30 million people in the United States are battling or have battled an eating disorder.
+More than 30 million people in the United States have been diagnosed with an eating disorder.
 The phenomenon tends to affect young women between the ages of 12 and 35 but can affect anyone.
-It is common for the condition to occur with other mental disorders like Obsessive-Compulsive Disorder.
-The disorders vary based on preferences, personal backgrounds, and family history.
+It is common for the condition to be co-occurring with other mental disorders like Obsessive-Compulsive Disorder.
+The co-occurring disorders vary based on genetics and personal backgrounds.
 Due to this large variety of conditions there is no set list of symptoms for an eating disorder.
-Yet, there is a general list of risk factors like:
+Yet, there is a general list of risk factors that include: